MelbourneDeveloper/Device.Net/.github/ISSUE_TEMPLATE/issue-report.md

 ---

 **Describe the issue**
-A clear and concise description of what the issue is.
+Explain your issue clearly

 **Screenshots**
 Add screenshots to help explain your problem.
+Use Ctrl-V to paste an image here.

 - Screenshot of where the exception is occurring (See [Break On All Exceptions](https://christianfindlay.com/2019/07/14/visual-studio-break-on-all-exceptions/) and [this](https://github.com/MelbourneDeveloper/Device.Net/wiki/Debugging,-Logging,-and-Tracing )